May 2026

 US Court of International Trade 1 1

-There are 15 judicial vacancy emergencies based on caseload and/or the length of the vacancy, according to the Administrative Office of the U.S. Courts.
-Nine emergency districts are in Texas.
+There are 13 judicial vacancy emergencies, based on caseload and/or the length of the vacancy, according to the Administrative Office of the U.S. Courts.
+Seven emergency districts are in Texas.

-Judicial Confirmations: The current Congress has confirmed one nominee since March 15, 2026.
+Judicial Confirmations: The current Congress has confirmed three nominees since April 1, 2026.

 Nominee Jurisdiction Confirmation Date

-Judicial Nominations: Since February 15, President Trump has submitted zero nominations for judicial vacancies.
+Judicial Nominations: Since April 1, President Trump has submitted eight nominations for judicial vacancies.

 Resources